-1. The financial year of the Commission shall be from 1st September to 31st August.
+1. The financial year of the Commission shall be from 1st September January to 31st August December (Rules of Procedure, Rule K.1).

 2. Any request to Contracting Governments for financial contributions shall be accompanied by a statement of the Commission's expenditure for the appropriate year, actual or estimated.